locallycompact/shakebook/notes/00-Introduction.md

     cachix use locallycompact

-You can then run `shake` from in here.
-You can test this in chromium by running.
+You can then run `shake` from in within the nix shell.

     shake

+A shortcut to testing the output in chromium is

+    shake test

 You can build the pdf and slide copies with